Schindler/Kanzaki Disease: Alpha-N-Acetylgalactosaminidase Enzyme Analysis

 Test Information

-This biochemical analysis of N-acetyl-alpha galactosaminidase enzyme activity can be used as a 1st tier test for patients with a clinical suspicion of Schindler/Kanzaki Disease.
+This biochemical test is a quantitative measurement of N-acetyl-alpha galactosaminidase enzyme activity and can be used as a 1st tier test for patients with a clinical suspicion of Schindler/Kanzaki disease.
+Demonstration of deficient N-acetyl-alpha galactosaminidase enzyme activity is considered the gold standard to confirm a diagnosis of Schindler/Kanzaki disease.

 Turnaround Time